ceejbot/soulsy/README.md

 - [ ] Inform rust about inventory changes. aka call to rust from the inventory hooks.
 Related: validate cycle data on save load.
 Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
 - [ ] Wire up the equip-item functions.
 - [ ] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
+- [ ] Move image loading code to Rust.
+Selectively load only the images we need, if possible.
+Will need to reload on config change.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Figure out how to compile papyrus scripts.
 Answer: PCA.
 - [x] Edit the `.esp`` if necessary.
 Check it in.